ExpediaGroup/graphql-kotlin/docs/writing-schemas/basics.md

 hooks, supported packages, and name overrides.
 See the [Generator Configuration](generator-config) documentation for more information.

-A query/mutation/subscription type is simply a Kotlin class that specifies **fields**, which can be functions or
+A query, mutation or a subscription type is simply a Kotlin class that specifies **fields**, which can be functions or
 properties:

 ```kotlin